 Now based in North Carolina, Ken Bloom has been a professional musician all his live and has had experience playing in a wide range of circumstances.
 Traditional music from this country as well as many other parts of the world has been a keen interest of Ken’s for decades.
 He was trained in woodwork by his father from an early age, and Ken now devotes much of his time to building bowed dulcimers as well as several other instruments.
 He developed the bowed dulcimers he is now building from the older traditional ones, some dating back centuries.
 Performing has also been a very important part of Ken’s musical life, and he has done so in several countries and at many festivals all over North America.

-Dave Haas lives in Charleston, West Virginia, and has been playing the mountain dulcimer since 1990.
-He teaches dulcimer in both private and group settings and was the founding member of Charleston’s “Almost Heaven Dulcimer Club.”
-Dave loves to share the mountain dulcimer and its history with audiences in schools, churches, and civic organizations.
-He has even brought the dulcimer to those in prison.
-Dave has taught and performed with the dulcimer in ten states and is a popular instructor at festivals.
-He has released five instructional books/CDs, three instrumental CDs, and a popular chord chart.
-Dave performs solo and as a duo with Bob Webb.
-As a chemistry professor at the University of Charleston, one of Dave’s favorite teaching activities is to sing chemistry songs—with dulcimer and guitar—with his students.
-In addition Dave plays guitar, sings, and enjoys leading music on Christian retreat experiences such as Kairos Prison Ministry, the Walk to Emmaus, Cursillo, and Teens Encounter Christ.
+Dave Haas lives in Charleston, WV, and has been playing the mountain dulcimer since 1990.
+He teaches dulcimer in both private and group settings and was the founding member of the “Almost Heaven Dulcimer Club” in Charleston.
+Dave loves to share the mountain dulcimer and its history with schools, churches, and civic organizations, and he has even brought the dulcimer to those in prison!
+A well-known instructor and performer at dulcimer festivals, Dave has taught and performed with the dulcimer in sixteen states.
+He is known for his gentle, fun, and enthusiastic teaching style.
+Dave has released seven dulcimer instructional book/CDs, four instrumental dulcimer CDs, and a popular dulcimer chord chart.
+Dave also enjoys teaching science as a Chemistry Professor at the University of Charleston.
+One of his favorite teaching activities is to sing chemistry songs (on dulcimer and guitar) with his students.
+In addition, Dave plays the guitar, sings, and enjoys leading music on Christian retreat experiences such as Kairos Prison Ministry, The Walk To Emmaus, Cursillo, and Teens Encounter Christ (TEC).

 Ben Seymour & Becky Cleland